rowett/lifeviewer/README.md

 * Support for multiple embedded LifeViewers and/or a single popup LifeViewer.
 * Ability to step back to earlier generations for all patterns and reverse playback for reversible Margolus patterns.
 * Pattern annotation with Labels, Arrows, Lines and Polygons.
+* Ability to fetch RuleTable rules from a Repository
 * Programatically pasting cells onto the grid at defined intervals (for example: glider injection).
 * Editor with unlimitied undo/redo and multiple clipboards.